 Why have a massage?

-Massage is a combination of various movements used to manipulate tissues for both local and overall effects and benefits.
+Massage is a combination of various movements used to manipulate tissues for both local and overall benefits.

 The movements range from gentle strokes to invigorating friction.
 While there are different categories of massage, such as remedial, sports and deep tissue massage, a session may draw from techniques in all categories.

 Remedial/therapeutic massage uses mostly gentle flowing strokes, with the focus of cultivating a calm, refreshed and stress reduced state.

 Deep tissue massage is a type of massage therapy that focuses on realigning deeper layers of muscles and connective tissue: helpful for chronic aches and pains.
 Commonly used for issues like stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders.

 Sports massage is geared towards participants of sport and the therapist has a broader, more specified medical knowledge.
 It is used to help prevent injuries, prepare the body for athletic activity and to help athletes recover from workouts and injuries.